re-Isearch/re-Isearch/README.md

 ### Project re-isearch:
 a novel multimodal search and retrieval engine using mathematical models and algorithms different from the all-too-common inverted index (popularized by Salton in the 1960s).
 The design allows it to have, in practice, effectively no limits on the frequency of words, term length, number of fields or complexity of structured data and support even overlap--- where fields or structures cross other's boundaries (common examples are quotes, line/sentences, biblical verse, annotations).
 Its model enables a completely flexible unit of retrieval and modes of search.

+Despite being a new project it has a long and esteemed history reaching back into the 1990s.
+Previous versions were widely adopted and used in hundreds of public search sites, including many high profile projects such as the U.S. Patent and Trademark Office (USPTO) patent search, the Federal Geographic Data Clearinghouse (FGDC), the NASA Global Change Master Directory, the NASA EOS Guide System, the NASA Catalog Interoperability Project, the astronomical pre-print service based at the Space Telescope Science Institute, The PCT Electronic Gazette at the World Intellectual Property Organization (WIPO), the Australian National Genomic Information Service (ANGIS), the SAGE Project of the Special Collections Department at Emory University, Eco Companion Australasia (an environmental geospatial resources catalog), European Space Organization, the Open Directory Project, numerous governmental portals and ...

 Featues/Uses

 * Low-code ETL / "Any-to-Any" architecture